EtherCAT Protocol

 The EtherCAT Slave Device component implements EtherCAT slave functionality.
 It can be configured by importing an ESI file in the component properties.
 The component then parses the imported configuration file and displays the details of the process data.

-Table 1.
-EtherCAT Slave Component
+Figure 1.
+EtherCAT Slave component

 After clicking the OK button, defined RxPdo and TxPdo entries are translated into corresponding output and input terminals in the EtherCAT Slave component, with entries' names as the names of the terminals.
 It is strongly recommended to give unique names to the PDO entries, in order to differentiate the terminals of the EtherCAT Slave component.